matthewdeanmartin/paipi/SOURCE.md

 """
 OpenRouter AI client for generating PyPI-style search results and READMEs.

-- Keeps existing JSON-based README generator for backward compatibility.
-- Adds a new Markdown-first README generator + new FastAPI endpoint sketch.
+This version implements a new workflow:
+1. Iteratively asks the LLM for a plain-text list of relevant package names.
+2. Filters and validates the generated names.
+3. Checks for the actual existence of each package against a cache.
+4. Separates packages into 'real' and 'fake' lists.
+5. For 'fake' packages, makes a separate LLM call in batches to generate realistic metadata.
+6. For 'real' packages, it returns them to be handled by a PyPI scraper, preserving the original relevance-based order.
 """

 from __future__ import annotations

+import re
-from typing import Optional
+from typing import Dict, List, Optional

 from openai import OpenAI

 from .cache_manager import cache_manager
-from .client_base import OpenRouterClientBase from .config import config from .logger import llm_logger  # <--- IMPORT THE NEW LOGGER from .models import SearchResponse, SearchResult from .package_cache import package_cache
+from .client_base import OpenRouterClientBase from .config import config from .logger import llm_logger from .models import SearchResponse, SearchResult from .package_cache import package_cache

 class OpenRouterClientSearch:
+    """
-    """Client for interacting with OpenRouter AI service via OpenAI interface."""
+    Client for interacting with OpenRouter AI service via OpenAI interface.
+    Implements a multi-step process to generate and validate package search results.
+    """

     def __init__(
         self, api_key: Optional[str] = None, base_url: Optional[str] = None